Business Reporter Studio Debates: The Future of Banking

 Increased levels of compliance regulation allied to enhanced expectations from customers are placing pressures on banks to have have processes in place for a thorough and swift onboarding process for new customers.
 Through the use of automation, banks can remedy these pressures, ensuring they are compliant, can produce an audit trail and reduce the onboarding time for new customers to mere hours.

-At Encompass we believe the best decisions are made when we understand the full picture.
-Our KYC automation solutions utilise trusted data sources, data automation and visualisation, and auditability to ensure that you are regulator ready.
+At encompass we believe the best decisions are made when we understand the full picture.
+Our KYC automation solutions – encompass confirm for banking and finance, and encompass verify for legal and accountancy – utilise trusted data sources, data automation and visualisation, and auditability to ensure that your business regulator ready.

 TRANSFORMING KNOW YOUR CUSTOMER OPERATIONS